 Existing literature and stakeholders have also proposed non-financial incentives to encourage growth in the nonprofit pharmaceutical sector.
-Specific examples include expediting FDA review of nonprofit applicant submissions or creating separate regulatory programs for nonprofit pharmaceutical companies.
-As noted above, regulatory challenges are not specific to the nonprofit pharmaceutical sector.
-Past studies focused on the for-profit sector have proposed similar solutions (i.e., reduced FDA timelines, simplification of clinical trial protocols, increased interactions with FDA, improved predictability of the review process) to reduce the cost of bringing drugs to market.72 FDA already uses existing tools to address drug shortages, including approaches that involve prioritizing and expediting review of certain applications and inspections, providing technical assistance and guidance for small companies,73 and authorizing waivers, reductions, exemptions, or refunds of user fees when certain conditions are met.74 However, further research is needed to understand how these existing tools can be leveraged to address issues that are specific to the nonprofit pharmaceutical sector.
+Specific examples included expediting FDA review of nonprofit applicant submissions or creating separate regulatory programs for nonprofit pharmaceutical companies.
+As noted above, these challenges are not specific to the nonprofit pharmaceutical sector.
+Past studies focused on the for-profit sector have also proposed similar solutions (i.e., reduced FDA timelines, simplification of clinical trial protocols, increased interactions with FDA, improved predictability of the review process), to reduce the cost of bringing drugs to market.
+While FDA already uses existing tools to address drug shortages that involve prioritizing and expediting review of certain applications and inspections, providing technical assistance and guidance for small companies, authorizing waivers, reductions, exemptions or refunds of user fees when certain conditions are met, further research is needed to understand how these existing tools can be leveraged to address issues that are specific to the nonprofit pharmaceutical sector.

-Through the literature review and discussions with stakeholders, we also identified proposals for using changes to the tax code as a way to lower the entry barrier for nonprofit companies in the pharmaceutical sector.
-Policy proposals include creating tax incentives that can facilitate the transfer of patents of abandoned drugs, creating incentives for for-profit companies to partner with nonprofit pharmaceutical companies, clarifying the tax code to facilitate activities and funding mechanisms, creating a new tax-exempt designation for nonprofit pharmaceutical companies that are fulfilling a public health need, classifying drug sales of nonprofit pharmaceutical companies as non-taxable revenue, and creating protections to uphold the IRS nonprofit designation.
+Review of the literature and discussions with stakeholders identified changes to the tax code as a way to lower the entry barrier for nonprofit companies in the pharmaceutical sector.
+The policy proposals identified included creating tax incentives that can facilitate the transfer of patents of abandoned drugs, creating incentives for for-profit companies to partner with nonprofit pharmaceutical companies, clarifying the tax code to facilitate activities and funding mechanisms, creating a new tax-exempt designation for nonprofit pharmaceutical companies that are fulfilling a public health need, classifying drug sales of nonprofit pharmaceutical companies as non-taxable revenue, and creating protections to uphold the IRS nonprofit designation.
 However, stakeholders highlighted the risk of mission drift and oligopoly in the nonprofit pharmaceutical sector if regulations are not implemented to ensure accountability.
-Literature and stakeholders provided lessons learned from the health care industry, which is dominated by nonprofit health systems, that suggest that the nonprofit model may not always maximize social welfare.
+Literature and stakeholders provided lessons learned from the health care industry, which is dominated by nonprofit health systems, that suggest the nonprofit model may not always maximize social welfare.

-To conclude, while the nonprofit pharmaceutical sector holds promise and can play a role in addressing drug shortages and enhancing access to affordable and essential medicines, more research is needed to understand the available or potential tools that can reduce existing barriers and challenges, as well as understand their implications on competition, drug pricing, and innovation in the pharmaceutical industry.
+To conclude, while the nonprofit pharmaceutical sector holds promise to address drug shortages and enhance access to affordable and essential medicines, more research is needed to understand the available or potential tools that can reduce existing barriers and challenges, as well as understand their implications on competition, drug pricing, and innovation in the pharmaceutical industry.